Dudley Zoo: Listed Lubetkin and Tecton Buildings at Dudley Zoo

 A further Tectron building, The Penguin Enclosure, was demolished in the 1960s.

 Artistic connections

 A painting by Percy Shakespeare, Tropical Bird House, Dudley Zoo (c.1939), is in Dudley Museum and Art Gallery.

 In 2015, 89-year-old artist Rama Samaraweera, who was inspired to paint while a keeper at Dudley Zoo, donated three original oil paintings to the zoo to express his gratitude.
 His painting Clouded Leopard was a best-selling print in America in the 1970s.
+Animal Architecture (2015), a film by Adam Kossoff, narrated by Lenny Henry, explored the zoo and the restoration of Berthold Lubetkin's animal enclosures.

 Castle

 Access to Dudley Castle, a Grade I listed building built in the 11th century, is included in the zoo entrance fee.

 Chairlift

-A visitor chairlift was erected between the zoo's entrance and the castle in 1958.
-It was taken out of use in 2000 due to health and safety concerns.
-In August 2012 the chairlift was reopened after a 12-week, £117,000 restoration which included returning it to its original light cream colour.
+A visitor chairlift was opened between the zoo's entrance and the castle on 11 May 1958 by Richard Hearne.
+It was taken out of use in 2000 due to health and safety concerns to the public.

+In August 2012 the chairlift was reopened after a 12-week, £117,000 Heritage Lottery Fund restoration which included returning it to its original light cream colour.